gvorbeck/container-pricing/README.md

 ## YAML setup
 The YAML for CPGS 2.0 is a lot more dynamic.
 This allows the editor many more options for how content gets entered and displayed on the site, however there is a greater potential for error - so here I will explain these pages' layouts and intricacies.

+For terminology's sake, I will refer to four different page types while I discuss this site's YAML implementation:
+* __Homepage__ - This is the CPGS homepage (ex: https://pages.github.ibm.com/cpricing/salesguides/)
+* __Solution Homepage(s)__ - These are the landing pages for each Solution (ex: https://pages.github.ibm.com/cpricing/salesguides/devtest/)
+* __Solution Step__ pages - These are the pages devoted to individual steps within a Solution (ex: https://pages.github.ibm.com/cpricing/salesguides/devtest/learn/)
+* __Help__ pages - 404, FAQs, and Contact Us pages.

+In general these page's YAML will be set up with the following sections:
+* __Admin Settings__ - YAML parameters that are related to the development and functioning of the site.
+Changing these parameter's values will greatly alter how several parts of the site work.
+Edit these carefully.

+* __Parent-page Content__ - Many pages feed eachother in CPGS 2.0.
+For instance the Homepage gets the content for the __Dive into a solution__ section directly from the Solution Homepage's markdown file.
+This is done to keep content together and not spread around several files.
+An editor should not have to remember that changing the content for devtest is _also_ required within the Homepage's markdown.
+Instead, the homepage gets all its info for devtest _directly_ from the devtest Solution Homepage markdown file.
+Simple.

+* __Page Content__ - This is where you'll find the parameters for content appearing directly on the page.
+Most editorial work will be done here.

 <a name="yaml-homepage"></a>
 ### Homepage YAML Setup
 __\_pages/homepage.md__ - This is the CPGS homepage.
 Its YAML begins as such: